Auto rickshaw: Cambodia

 In Cambodia, a passenger-carrying three-wheeled vehicle is known as រ៉ឺម៉ក rœmâk from the French remorque.
-It is a widely used form of transportation in the capital of Phnom Penh and for visitors touring the Angkor temples in Siem Reap.
-Some have four wheels and is composed of a motorcycle (which leans) and trailer (which does not).
+It is a widely used form of transportation in the capital city of Phnom Penh and for visitors touring the Angkor temples in Siem Reap.
+Some have four wheels and are composed of a motorcycle (which leans) and trailer (which does not).
 Cambodian cities have a much lower volume of automobile traffic than Thai cities, and tuk-tuks are still the most common form of urban transport.
 There are more than 6,000 tuk-tuks in Phnom Penh, according to the Independent Democracy of Informal Economy Association (IDEA), a union that represents tuk-tuk drivers among other members.

 Indonesia

-In Indonesia, auto rickshaws are popular in Jakarta as Bajay, Java, Medan and Gorontalo as Bentor, and some parts of Sulawesi and other places in the country.
-In Jakarta, the auto rickshaws are called Bajay or Bajaj and they are the same to as the ones in India but are colored blue (for the ones which use compressed natural gas) and orange (for normal gasoline fuel).
+In Indonesia, auto rickshaws are popular in many areas such as in Jakarta, Yogyakarta, Medan, Makassar, and other places in the country.
+Auto rickshaws are known as Bentor in regions such as Jogja, Medan and Gorontalo while in Jakarta, they are known as Bajay.
+The term Bajay or Bajaj stems from their manufacturer, Bajaj Auto, which came from India.They are available in blue (for the ones which use compressed natural gas) and orange (for normal gasoline fuel).
 The blue ones are imported from India with the brand of Bajaj and TVS and the orange ones are the old design from 1977.
 The orange ones uses two-stroke engines as their prime mover, while the blue ones use four stroke engines.

 The orange bajaj has been banned since 2017 due to emission regulations.
 The Bajaj is one of the most popular modes of transportation in the city.
 Outside of Jakarta, the bentor-style auto rickshaw is ubiquitous, with the passenger cabin mounted as a sidecar (like in Medan) or in-front (like the ones in some parts of Sulawesi) to a motorcycle.